-- 615 likely.
-In addition, further reducing the lower bound of the parameter might exacerbate the strong underestimation of flow.
-The high values of the glacier melt temperature imply that the models seem to compensate for other temperature-dependent processes as the model seems to try to delay glacier melt.
-This indicates that glaciers are, despite the good SC representation, snow free and exposed to melting too early.
+This indicates that glaciers are, despite the good SC representation, snow-free and exposed to melting too early.
 A lag factor similar to the temperature lag factor of snow already present in SWAT could also give further control in the timing of glacier melt.
-However, our study has shown that the snow lag factor is not - 620 very sensitive, although its lower bound was chosen to avoid abrupt and extreme snow melt events.
+However, our study has shown that the snow lag factor is not very sensitive, although its lower bound was chosen to avoid abrupt and extreme snow melt events.
 We further propose that alternative solutions concerning the lag of ice and snow melt might be explored and evaluated in order to decouple them more clearly from the lag factor related to effective precipitation.

-Overall, the standard deviation of the Elementary Effects indicate that glacier and snow processes behave strongly non-linear and exhibit potential interacting effects, which we see as a further indication of SWAT-GL's suitability.
-The moderate interac-

-625 tion ability for SNOCOVMX is considered to be unusual, as it links snow and glacier processes which would suggest higher interaction and/or non-linearity.
-Future work might put attention on Time-Varying Sensitivity Analysis (TVSA), such as DY-NIA or also using EEs, to obtain further insights in parameter dominance at different scales and periods over time (Chiogna et al., 2024).
-Especially in the context of climate impact assessment, insights of a potential loss in model skill due to a reduction in the dominance of (historically working) parameter sets in non-stationary systems become crucial (Wagener, 2022).
+Overall, the standard deviation of the elementary effects indicates that glacier and snow processes behave strongly non-linearly and exhibit potential interacting effects, which we see as a further indication of SWAT-GL's suitability.
+The moderate interaction ability for SNOCOVMX is considered to be unusual, as it links snow and glacier processes that would suggest higher interaction and/or non-linearity.
+Future work might focus on time-varying sensitivity analysis (TVSA), such as DYNIA or also using EEs, to obtain further insights into the parameter dominance at different scales and periods over time (Chiogna et al., 2024).
+Especially in the context of climate impact assessment, insights into a potential loss in model skill due to a reduction in the dominance of (historically working) parameter sets in non-stationary systems become crucial (Wagener, 2022).

-630 4.2 SWAT-GL's Performance in Representing Glaciated Catchments
+4.2 SWAT-GL's performance in representing glaciated catchments